 However, my minimalistic system did not start that way.
 It took me years to whittle down my planner into three useful pages.
 So how could I expect any reader who is trying to organize their finances (many for the first time) to start with a system that they are not used to yet?

-Enter our new financial planner.
-My hope is that with these eight pages you will be able to organize your finances to the point that all you will need are three simple pages.
+Enter our new financial planner starter pages.
+My hope is that with these five pages you will be able to organize your finances to the point that all you will need are three simple pages.

 Disclosure: I am not a financial planner or advisor.
 I just know what worked for me and want to share the tools I used.
 If you have questions about financial planning, please seek advice from a licensed financial planner/advisor.